riscv-software-src/riscv-perf-model/fusion/FSL.md

-The three clauses, sequence, constraints and conversion, are preceded by the variables which declare the instruction set architecture, the micro-architecture of the processor implementation and a sequence container reference, ioput. ioput links the transform to the performance model decoded instructions containers.
+The three clauses, sequence, constraints and conversion, are preceded by the variables which declare the instruction set architecture, the micro-architecture of the processor and a sequence container reference, ioput. ioput links the transform to the performance model's decoded instructions containers.

 The isa/uarch/ioput are referred to as the 'Prolog' in discussions below.